 1. Body temperature should return to normal.

-2. The last rashes were 7 days ago.
-Otherwise, if you do go out for a walk, there should be no other people on the street, especially children or pregnant women.
+2. The last rash was 7 days ago.
+Otherwise, if you do go for a walk, there should be no other people on the street, especially children or pregnant women.

-3. If a child has recently had chickenpox, he cannot sunbathe and swim in open water.
+3. If a child has recently had chickenpox, he should not sunbathe or swim in open water.

 Prevention and vaccination

-It has been done in our country since 2008, but it is still not included in the list of mandatory vaccinations, which means that parents themselves must decide for themselves whether or not to vaccinate their baby.
+Made in our country since 2008, but still not included in the list mandatory vaccinations, which means that parents themselves must decide for themselves whether to vaccinate their baby or not.

-It is now recommended to get vaccinated from the age of two.
-Vaccination is done once, provided that the child is not 13 years old, and twice for children from 13 and adults who have not yet been ill.
+Vaccination is now recommended from the age of two.
+The vaccination is done once, provided that the child is under 13 years old, and twice for children over 13 and adults who have not yet been sick.

 Vaccination takes place according to the following scheme: